sebanc/brunch/README.md

 For example: booting with "options=enable_updates,advanced_als" will activate both options.

+## Changing kernel version

+Currently Brunch uses ChromiumOS kernel 5.4 by default as it is considered to be the most stable, however kernel 4.19 and an experimental kernel 5.10 are also included.
+If you want to try another kernel, you can replace "/kernel" in the grub configuration by "/kernel-4.19" or "/kernel-5.10".

+WARNING: Changing kernel can prevent you from logging into your ChromeOS account, in which case the a powerwash is the only solution (CTRL+ALT+SHIFT+R at the login screen).
+Therefore, before switching to a different kernel, make sure you have a backup of all your data.

 ## Kernel command line parameters

 Those are not options, just add them on the kernel command line after "cros_debug" and before "options=...." if any: